We’re here for you.

 Like us, you are probably anxiously watching the news and the Centers for Disease Control (CDC) website for more information about the coronavirus (COVID-19) and when it’s safe to get back to normal again.
 This is a difficult time for our Carolina communities and the country, but please know that First Bank is here to support you.

-All First Bank locations are currently open.
-In North Carolina, we continue to operate as a drive thru or by appointment only.
-In South Carolina, our lobbies are open, but we’re maintaining social distancing and other safety protocols as recommended by the CDC and state government.
+All First Bank locations are open including our lobbies, but we’re maintaining social distancing and other safety protocols as recommended by the CDC and state governments.

 Our teams continue to be diligent, and the safety of our customers and our associates remains paramount.
 First Bank is exceeding the recommendations from the CDC in regards to cleaning, sanitizing, and monitoring all commonly used surfaces in the branches, drive thrus, and at the ATM.

 If you ever have any questions or want to confirm your balance and transactions, we encourage you to download our mobile app.